 - 3 oz sugar

-- 2 oz porto wine
+- 2 oz Porto or other fortified wine

 Place the pot on another one, with simmering (not boiling) water, and cook, still whisking, for about 10 minutes.

-At some point, the liquid will get a fluffy and creamy consistency and the alcohol smell will be gone.
+At some point, the liquid will get a fluffy and creamy consistency, and the alcohol smell will be gone.
 That’s when your zabaione is ready.

-You can serve it immediately, hot and scented; or you can let it cool down, refrigerate and serve cold, sweet and delicate.
+You can serve it immediately, hot and scented, or you can let it cool down, refrigerate and serve cold: sweet and delicate.

-Preheat oven to 350°F.
+Preheat the oven to 350°F (180°C).

-Beat together butter, brown sugar and egg.
+Beat together butter, brown sugar, and egg.

-Add molasses and vanilla.
+Add the molasses and vanilla.

-Add flour, spices and salt.
+Add flour, spices, and salt.